Elections (New Zealand)

 Under current New Zealand law, everyone who is a New Zealand citizen or permanent resident and is aged 18 or over is able to vote.

-This website is the official government site and is managed by the Electoral Commission.
+This website is the official government site.
 Hover over the different tabs to find the information you need.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the organisation’s mission and values are.